-- Encrypt connections from clients and servers that retrieve data streams from the recording server: Before you enable encryption, read the requirements listed in this topic - Select a certificate: Contains a list of unique subject names of certificates installed on the local computer in the Windows Certificate Store that has a private key.
+2. In the Server Configurator, under Streaming media certificate, turn on encryption and select the certificate to encrypt communication between the clients and servers that retrieve data streams from the recording server.

+When you select a certificate, a list appears with unique subject names of certificates installed on the local computer in the Windows Certificate Store that has a private key.